AlbanESIEE/BPA-DE2--Digital-Electronics-/lab4/lab4/test/README.md

 First of all, in the main loop, we have to initialize LCD display.
 Moreover, we have to set timer 2 on 16ms (using functions we created in the previous labs).
 We don't forget to *enable* the timer 2 overflow.
 After that, we have to enable interrupts globally with `sei` block.
 Then, it's the timer 2 which will interrupt the loop and go to the **interrupt service routine**.

 With a conditionnal statement, we test if `number`is greater than 6, if it is, that means that we have $16\times 6 = 100ms$, so we increment the diferent variables (tenths, secs, min) in function they are greater to 9 for tenths, 59 for seconds and 59 for minutes.
 If not, we continue incrementing under-branch variable.
+Finally, if minutes are greater to 59, that means that we reset the timer to 0 minutes, 0 seconds and 0 tenths and we count again.

 I designed this flowchart on *Wondershare EdrawMax software*.